Paraguay–United States relations: The Water Witch incident

 President Carlos Antonio López, first Paraguayan to hold that title, signed several treaties of friendship, commerce, and navigation with world powers in the 1850s.
 López mistrusted his Latin American neighbors and sought more distant foreign ties to strengthen Paraguay’s nascent economy and defenses.
 The U.S. engaged in a form of "gunboat diplomacy" in this early period: Paraguayan troops at Fort Itapirú, near the junction of the Paraguay and Paraná rivers, opened fire on the survey steamer Water Witch on February 1, 1855.
 The Water Witch had been dispatched from Buenos Aires to map potential trade routes in South America.
 President Carlos Antonio López ordered the shelling out of fear that the vessel sailed under false pretenses to conduct espionage; he also sought to assert Paraguayan sovereignty.

 The Paraguay Squadron (Harper's Weekly, New York City, October 16, 1858).

 Samuel Chaney, a Water Witch helmsman, died instantly after a direct hit by cannon fire.
 Commanding officer Thomas J. Page recorded no other casualties in his dispatch to Washington.
 President Franklin Pierce sent a note of protest to López but took no further action.
 James Buchanan succeeded as U.S. president in 1857 and, after extended preparations, ordered 19 ships carrying some 2,500 U.S. servicemen to sail to Asunción and demand accountability.
 Paraguay expressed conciliation after the force's arrival in January 1859.
 López's government paid an indemnity of $10,000 (about $395,000 in 2025) for Chaney's death as part of a new treaty of friendship, commerce, and navigation.
 The payment served as a mostly symbolic gesture, as the United States expended well over $2 million (more than $70 million in 2025) to fund the expedition.

-Plans to appoint a permanent envoy in 1861 fell apart as the American Civil War (1861–1865) sidelined U.S. diplomacy.
-Relations got back on track in 1869, with the arrival of Martin T. McMahon as the first U.S. minister resident and consul general.
+Although the American Civil War curtailed U.S. diplomatic engagement in Latin America, President Abraham Lincoln dispatched Charles Ames Washburn to Paraguay in 1861 as U.S. commissioner; Washburn later served with the rank of minister resident.
+Francisco Solano López, who succeeded his father as Paraguay’s leader in 1862, expelled Washburn in 1868.
+While Washburn expressed sympathy for Paraguay’s position in its conflicts with neighboring states, López accused him of abusing diplomatic asylum by harboring dissidents at the U.S. mission.
+Martin T. McMahon arrived in 1869 as the second senior U.S. diplomat to reside in Paraguay.